-ProScot's Direct Access Training Course is only available for riders aged 21 years and over, as the latter stages of this course are conducted on larger, 650cc motorcycles.
+ProScot's Direct Access Training Course is only available for riders aged 24 years and over, or those who have held an A2 licence for 2 years or more, as the latter stages of this course are conducted on larger, 650cc motorcycles.

 ProScot's Direct Access (DAS) Training Course is only available for riders aged 24 years and over or for those riders who have held a full A2 licence for more than 2 years, the latter stages of this course are conducted on our larger full power (72Bhp) Kawasaki ER6 650cc motorcycles.